Works that are considered in the “public domain” may be used (i.e., copied) freely, without fear of infringing on copyright.

 Determining public domain status

-Determining if a particular work is in the public domain can be a daunting task.
-A detailed guide developed by Peter B.Hirtle of Cornell University makes the process considerably easier and may serve as a useful resource: Copyright Term and the Public Domain in the United States.
+Refer to the detailed guide developed by Peter B.Hirtle of Cornell University for help in determining a work’s copyright status: Copyright Term and the Public Domain in the United States.